alright21/thesis/web/sharelatex.md

 # Setting up ShareLaTeX

-The ShareLaTeX platform is hosted in-premises at UTU: https://tex.soft.utu.fi/
+A ShareLaTeX platform is hosted on-premises at UTU Software Engineering Laboratory: https://tex.soft.utu.fi/

-First, set up the sharelatex user account (ask https://www.utu.fi/fi/ihmiset/lauri-koivunen).
+Press register at the top right corner to register for the service.

 See the general LaTeX document guide for configuring the template.